emilxf-0/getajob/README.md

 ### Basic Setup
 1. Click "Use this template" in the top right corner here on Github.
 2. Name the repo yourusername.github.io to make set up github pages (it has to be public).
+3. Copy the repo to your computer (I strongly recommend having something like a `C:\dev` folder where you put all your repo's.
+It'll _massively_ help with organizing your stuff and navigating through the console).

 ### Install dependencies
 1. Download and install [NVM Windows](https://github.com/coreybutler/nvm-windows/releases)